-Ratio No.3 ("Change in Net Premiums Written") measures the change in net premiums written from the prior year.
-Net premiums written increased by 105% in 2016 compared to 2015 as a result of the changes in the pooling agreement (the company's pooling percentage increased from 8.6% in 2015 to 15% in 2016).
-In addition, due to changes in the reinsurance program, the company retained a larger portion of the business written.
+Ratio No.3 (Change in Net Premiums Written) measures the change in net premiums written from the prior year.
+Net premium written increased by 38% in 2016 compared to 2015 as a result of the changes in the pooling agreement, where the company's percentage increased from 5.3% in 2015 to 7.5% in 2016.

-Ratio No. 5 ("Two-Year Overall Operating Ratio") measures the company's profitability over the previous two-year period.
-This ratio was exceptional from 2013 to 2015.
+Ratio No. 5 (Two-Year Overall Operating Ratio) measures the company's profitability over the previous two-year period.
+This ratio was exceptional for 2013 through 2015.
 The exceptional ratios were the result of significant losses and loss adjustment expenses incurred during this period, decreased premium volume, and adverse prior year development.

-Ratio No. 6 ("Investment Yield") measures the amount of the company's net investment income as a percentage of the average amount of cash and invested assets.
-This ratio was considered exceptional in years 2014, 2015, and 2017.
-A large portion of the company's portfolio is allocated to high-quality, short-duration, fixed-income securities.
+Ratio No. 6 (Investment Yield) measures the amount of the company's net investment income as a percentage of the average amount of cash and invested assets.
+This ratio was considered exceptional in all years under examination.
+A large portion of the company's portfolio is allocated to high quality, short duration fixed income securities.
 The company's conservative investment approach and the prolonged low-interest rate environment in the United States contributed to exceptional results.

-Ratio No. 7 ("Gross Change in Surplus") was exceptional in 2013, 2016 and 2017.
-The exceptional results in 2013 and 2016 were due to the extraordinary dividends of \$65 million and \$53.6 million, respectively, which were paid to the parent company, QBE Regional.
-The exceptional ratio for 2017 was due to reduced operating results as a result of large catastrophe losses, and the reduction in federal corporate tax rates from 35% to 21% (resulting in reduced net admitted assets recoverable).
+Ratios No. 7 (Gross Change in Surplus) and No. 8 (Change in Adjusted Policyholders' Surplus) was exceptional in 2013 and 2017.
+The exceptional results in 2013 were due to the extraordinary dividends of \$ 35.0 million that were paid to the parent company, QBE Regional.
+The exceptional ratio in 2017 was due to reduced operating results as a result of large catastrophe losses, and the reduction in federal corporate tax rates from 35% to 21% (resulting in reduced net admitted asset recovery).